-Kazoo Multi Factor Authentication#
+Kazoo Multi Factor Authentication

 Integrating Kazoo to MFA providers to secure accessing the Crossbar API endpoints.
 Users are authenticating with their usual Kazoo credentials and then will be authenticated through a second factors like a pin code received by text message or a phone call or a push notification.

-Please make sure that NTP service is configured on Kazoo servers and that your server's time is correct!
+!!! caution Please make sure that NTP service is configured on Kazoo servers and that your server’s time is correct!
 Otherwise MFA request would be failed or would be invalid.

-Multi Factor Authentication Flow#
+Multi Factor Authentication Flow

 MFA process involves these steps:

-1. Initiate the authentication with your auth module/method with your user name and password (or token) as before.
+- Initiate the authentication with your auth module/method with your user name and password (or token) as before.

-4. If no MFA provider configuration was found, the auth request will be successful and a token will be generated as a normal auth-request as before
+- If no MFA provider configuration was found, the auth request will be successful and a token will be generated as a normal auth-request as before

-5. If the MFA provider is disabled based on the configuration, a HTTP 401 unauthorized error will be returned.
+- If the MFA provider is disabled based on the configuration, a HTTP

-6. Provider module will try to validate the request and settings and return a HTTP 401 unauthorized if some parameters is invalid and provide an appropriate error message.
+error will be returned. - Provider module will try to validate the request and settings and return a HTTP

-7. If the request doesn't have a response from MFA provider (if there is no multi_factor_response inside the body of the request) it will generate the required information that the client needs to preform second-factor auth with the provider.
-Crossbar will reply a HTTP 401 unauthorized with the payload similar to this:
+inside the body of the request) it will generate the required information that the client needs to perform second-factor auth with the provider.
+Crossbar will reply a HTTP401 unauthorized

 {